 Using a simple scenario, Secret Roommate creates an amusing and lighthearted short film that hits all the right notes.
 It mixes romance with comedy and family drama effectively in twenty minutes.
 The movie also ends cleverly, wrapping up an excellent story in a satisfying way.

 The Cornered Mouse Dreams of Cheese is a Japanese BL movie based on a manga.
 The main character is an unfaithful married man cheating on his wife.
 When his detective friend discovers about the affair, he agrees to keep it a secret in exchange for a passionate kiss.
 Their first kiss unlocks a turbulent relationship between the pair, in a journey filled with desire, mistrust, and heartbreak.

 Although the characters in The Cornered Mouse Dreams of Cheese are troubled and flawed, their volatile romance is deeply compelling to watch.
 This unconventional love story is backed by steamy moments, delicate emotions, and powerful acting performances.

-Your Name Engraved Herein is a beautifully told LGBT romance that will resonate with many viewers.
+There's an epic and poignant love story in Your Name Engraved Herein, backed by solid acting and stellar production.
+This film is a beautifully told LGBT romance that will resonate with many viewers.
 You may have to watch the movie closely to appreciate all the subtleties in its nuanced storytelling.

 Athlete is a Japanese BL movie about a former pro swimmer, who takes on a young male lover after his divorce.
 Although there are lots of passion in the relationship, they come to discover their lifestyles are incompatible with each other.
 The two of them have different expectations when it comes to stability, commitment, and spending the future together.